Did I Tell You the One About Guy Lafleur and Me?

 The photographer looked at me for the signal to start shooting.

+Just then, with respect, the room of 40 people fell dead silent.
 The only sound was the soft, rhythmic hum of the overhead air conditioning system.

 Before I gave the photographer the "go" sign.